ncbi/vadr/documentation/install.md

 export PERL5LIB="$VADRSCRIPTSDIR":"$VADRSEQUIPDIR":"$VADRBIOEASELDIR/blib/lib":"$VADRBIOEASELDIR/blib/arch":"$PERL5LIB"
 export PATH="$VADRSCRIPTSDIR":"$PATH"

-After adding the export lines to your .bashrc file, source that file to update your current environment with the command:
+After adding the export lines to your .bashrc or .zshrc file, source that file to update your current environment with the command:

 source ~/.bashrc

+OR

+source ~/.zshrc

 ---
 If you are using the C shell, add the following